Carburetor

 Also: WJ 68

-The Walbro WJ-68 is an aftermarket carburetor compatible with 1 model across 1 brand.
-It is a direct cross-reference for OEM part number 1138 120 0614.
-Compatible equipment includes Stihl MS 441.
+The Walbro WJ-68 is listed as an aftermarket carburetor in 1 model record across 1 brand.
+Those records reference OEM part number 1138 120 0614.
+Associated equipment records include Stihl MS 441.
+These records do not yet include assigned confidence, source type, and review dates; do not treat the association as confirmed fitment.

-Use these links to compare price, kit contents, shipping, and OEM availability before ordering.
+Use the Amazon listing to compare kit contents, seller details, shipping, and OEM compatibility notes before ordering.

 Some links may be affiliate links.
 Match the OEM number, dimensions, and model variant before buying.